-According to the U.S. Department of Energy, ‘The potential energy savings from reducing drafts in a home may range from 5% to 30% per year, and the home is generally much more comfortable afterward.’
+According to the U.S. Department of Energy, “The potential energy savings from reducing drafts in a home may range from 5 to 30 percent per year, and the home is generally much more comfortable afterward.”
 Visit every room in your home and make a list of obvious air leaks or drafts.
 Common areas where air leaks can occur are baseboard gaps, wall/ceiling junctures and door frames.
 Once you have a list of indoor air leaks, repeat your investigation outside the home.
 The U.S. Department of Energy has detailed information about detecting air leaks which may be helpful too.
 After identifying air leak culprits, the next steps will be sealing (via plug, caulk, etc.) the leaks and/or considering ventilation.

 “Heat loss through the ceiling and walls in your home could be very large if the insulation levels are less than the recommended minimum.
 When your house was built, the builder likely installed the amount of insulation recommended at that time.
 Given today’s energy prices (and future prices that will probably be higher), the level of insulation might be inadequate, especially if you have an older home,” states the U.S. Department of Energy.
 Go up into your attic and check for insulation.
 If the insulation covers the joists, then there is probably enough to protect your home.
 Remove light sockets and use a flashlight to see if your walls have been insulated.
 If not, you might want to have insulation blown in.
 Look for any stained or damaged insulation.
 This could be a sign of exterior leaks that need to be fixed.